From Sacile the "Garden of the Serenissima," to Maniago the city of knives.

 Public-transport-friendly

-Near the Sacile railway station.
+Near the Sacile train station.

 Helmets and a water supply are recommended, especially in the warmer months.